palomarlab/palomarlab.github.io/index.md

 ---

 # Palomar Lab
 We are interested on the study of chloroplast chromatin dynamics.
 {% include section.html %}

 ## Highlights

+This website is under construction.
-The Palomar Lab is set to open on August 1st, 2023
+The Palomar Lab is set to open on August 1st, 2023.

 {% capture text %}